What is a room hub?

 With a ClickShare wireless conferencing system, users can make use of their personal devices and preferred conferencing platforms, whether it’s Microsoft Teams, Webex, Zoom or another platform.
 The ClickShare Conference approach is clearly user-centric and addresses meeting needs that are just as diverse as the typical workforce.
 Users have one, unified and consistent video conferencing experience, since ClickShare Conference can be implemented in any type of room in the company, no matter te size of the room, the UC solution used or the peripherals set up.

 2. Boardroom, huddle space and home office

-Room hub solutions often come with a high price tag.
-Compared to ClickShare Conference, they have a higher hardware cost and you need to pay for a license.
+Fixed conferencing room solutions often come with a slightly high price tag.
+Compared to ClickShare Conference, they have a hardware cost and you need to pay for a license.
 In practice this means that room hub technology will mostly be reserved for larger corporate meeting rooms and boardrooms.

 While ClickShare Conference perfectly addresses these needs as well, Barco’s wireless conferencing solution also caters to the needs of a growing group of people who enjoy the dynamics of smaller huddle meetings, short face-to-face catch-ups, instant brainstorms and stand-ups.
 With ClickShare Conference only requiring a Button or Desktop App, it’s easy to set up a video call even in the smallest meeting room or huddle space.